capitalone/DataProfiler/README.md

 ```

 ### Unstructured profiler
-In addition to structure profiler, DataProfiler provides unstructured profiling for the TextData object or string.
+In addition to the structured profiler, DataProfiler provides unstructured profiling for the TextData object or string.
 Unstructured profile also works with list(string), pd.Series(string) or pd.DataFrame(string) given profiler_type option specified as `unstructured`.
-Below is an example of unstructured profile with a text file.
+Below is an example of the unstructured profiler with a text file.
 ```python
 import dataprofiler as dp
 import json